 Boyd later announced a somewhat similar pact with FanDuel, the DFS giant which has quickly transitioned into a big sports wagering player.

 With the pieces of the puzzle in place, Valley Forge finally announced it was purchasing a PA sports betting license, and would use technology provided by IGT, GAN, and FanDuel, while prominently featuring FanDuel branding across live and online verticals.

 The Category 3 property submitted an application to offer online and live sports wagering in November 2018, plunking down the required $10 million fee along with it.
 During the Pennsylvania Gaming Control Board’s (PGCB) final meeting of 2018, the King of Prussia casino revealed more details of its sports betting plans and was subsequently approved to offer the vertical.

-Valley Forge received conditional approval for its sportsbook on December 19, 2018 and will likely open both a temporary brick-and-mortar space in March of 2019 (FanDuel in turn received its own required conditional approval in early March 2019) and has expressed hope to launch online during the summer.
+Valley Forge received conditional approval for its sportsbook on December 19, 2018 and has opened a temporary brick-and-mortar space in March of 2019 (FanDuel in turn received its own required conditional approval in early March 2019) and has expressed hope to launch online during the summer.